glehmann/yage/README.md

 ## Still to be done

 * [ ] Support comments.
 Sadly no YAML library that I know of supports comments, so this will be a bit tricky.
+* [ ] Support age plugins. age has a plugin system that could be used to add support for other encryption methods.
+* [ ] Support multi-document YAML files.
+This could help to make the CLI more consistent between in place and standard output operations.

 ## License